 Starts Sundays from Ilkley.
-Trains run from London Kings Cross to Ilkley via Leeds, we will meet you at the station and transfer you to your first hotel.
-Tour ends at Bowness-on-Windermere with a onward transfer to Oxenholme station.
+Trains run from London Kings Cross to Ilkley via Leeds, we will meet you at Ilkley station and transfer you to your first hotel.
+Tour finishes at Bowness-on-Windermere with an onward transfer to Oxenholme station.

-3 and 4 star Country House Hotels and one very special B&B
+3 and 4 star country house hotels and a boutique luxury B&B

 This tour is priced without a guide and you are free to explore on your own.
 If you would like a guide for part or all of your trip, we are happy to provide a knowledgeable, local guide